 In order to know how to activate your glutes effectively, you need to have developed the body awareness to be able to rotate your pelvis (see video here.)
 The pelvis can rotate forward (anteriorly) or backward (posteriorly).
 If you rotate your pelvis forward, your lower back will increase in curvature and if you rotate backward your low back will flatten out.
 To activate the glute muscles effectively, you need to rotate your pelvis backwards.
 This position is how you want to finish all deadlifts and squats.

-3. Activate your glutes with some glute bridges
+3. Activate your glutes with bridges

 After you have lengthened your hip flexors and have developed the body awareness to be able to rotate your pelvis, give the glute bridge a try.
 (See video here.)
+This will help you to recall how to activate your glutes properly before moving on to more advanced strength moves.

 How: To perform the glute bridge, place a band around your knees and lie on your back with your feet flat on the floor.
 Lift your hips off the ground and form a straight line from your shoulders to your knees.
 Backward tilt your pelvis and squeeze your butt.
 Push your knees out into the band to further activate your glutes.
 Hold this position for 10 seconds and perform 2-3 sets of 6-8 reps each.
 You should not feel this exercise in your thighs, hamstrings, groin, or lower back.